cppservergit/apiserver/README.md

 {"source":"server","level":"info","msg":"registered WebAPI for path: /api/shippers/view"}
 ```

-Now that the API-Server++ is running again and your API has been published, let's test it with CURL in the 2nd terminal we used before with curl, first, we need to login to obtain a [JWT token](https://jwt.io/introduction), otherwise, any attempt to invoke your API will be rejected with HTTP status code 401 (required login error).
+Now that the API-Server++ is running again and your API has been published, let's test it with CURL in the 2nd terminal we used before, first, we need to login to obtain a [JWT token](https://jwt.io/introduction), otherwise, any attempt to invoke your API will be rejected with HTTP status code 401 (login required error).

 ```
 curl localhost:8080/api/login -F "login=mcordova" -F "password=basica"